Online food ordering: History

 The first online food order was a pizza from Pizza Hut in 1994.
+Evolving from phone-based ordering, ordering food from internet has improved both speed and accuracy.

 The online food ordering market has increased in the U.S with 40 percent of U.S adults having ordered their food online once.
 The online food ordering market includes foods prepared by restaurants, prepared by independent people, and groceries being ordered online and then picked up or delivered.

 The first online food ordering service, World Wide Waiter (now known as Waiter.com), was founded in 1995.
 The site originally serviced only northern California, later expanding to several additional cities in the United States.

 By the late 2000s, major pizza chains had created their own mobile applications and started doing 20–30 percent of their business online.
 With increased smartphone penetration, and the growth of both Uber and the sharing economy, food delivery startups started to receive more attention.
 In 2010, Snapfinger, who is a multi-restaurant ordering website, had a growth in their mobile food orders by 17 percent in one year.

 By 2015, online ordering began overtaking phone ordering.

 In 2015, China's online food ordering and delivery market grew from 0.15 billion yuan to 44.25 billion yuan.

 As of September 2016, online delivery accounted for about 3 percent of the 61 billion U.S. restaurant transactions.

 According to research conducted by the NDP Group in 2018, online restaurant ordering was growing 300% faster than dine-in traffic at that time.
 The same year, MSN News reported that it had "started to become the norm" as a result of its convenience and the option to integrate payments, and speculated that "subscription delivery of prepared food could potentially spell the end of cooking at home".

 In a 2019 market study of restaurant delivery services, the global market for online-ordered prepared food delivery was estimated at $94 billion and is estimated to grow at just over 9 percent a year, reaching $134.5 billion in 2023.
 The study defined the market as 1)"meals ordered online which are directly delivered by the restaurant, no matter if ordered via a platform (e.g. Delivery Hero) or a restaurant website (e.g. Domino's)"; 2) online meal orders and deliveries "both carried out by a platform" (Deliveroo, Uber Eats, e.g.); 3) "online orders that are picked up in the restaurant" by the customer.
 It does not include phone orders.